Through the language glass

 • but there is no idea about how to measure the complexity of a language

-• in "A Course in Modern Linguistics" (Charles Hockett, 1958) the author draws a distinction that I think it's interesting if applied to programming languages
+• in "A Course in Modern Linguistics" (Charles Hockett, 1958) the author draws a distinction that I think it's interesting if applied to Programming Languages

 • "[…] since all languages have about equally complex jobs to do, […] what is not done morphologically has to be done syntactically.